Our View: Immigration reform is not a threat to Social Security.

 Contrary to claims that legalizing undocumented immigrants would damage Social Security, well-crafted and comprehensive reform should not threaten Social Security’s solvency.
-In fact, estimates of the effect of S. 744, the “Border Security, Economic Opportunity, and Immigration Modernization Act of 2013,” indicated that this comprehensive immigration reform bill would have increased the asset reserves of the Social Security Trust Funds by $284 billion over 10 years, would have extended Social Security’s solvency by an additional 2 years, and would have reduced the program’s actuarial deficit by 0.21 percent of payroll over 75 years.
+In fact, estimates of the effect of the most recently considered comprehensive immigration bill (S. 744, 113th Congress) indicated that it would have increased the asset reserves of the Social Security Trust Funds by $284 billion over 10 years, would have extended Social Security’s solvency by an additional 2 years, and would have reduced the program’s actuarial deficit by 0.21 percent of payroll over 75 years.
 The Chief Actuary of the Social Security Administration (SSA) has reported that unauthorized immigrants and their employers were, as of 2010, making net contributions of about $12 billion a year to Social Security.
 Moreover, undocumented immigrants have added an estimated $300 billion over the years to the Social Security trust funds.

 These estimates are consistent with earlier evaluations of the effects of comprehensive immigration.
 In 2007, the Congressional Budget Office (CBO) estimated that granting permanent status would generate $57 billion in additional revenue over a decade.
 As legal status is granted to current undocumented workers so they can participate openly in the broader economy, contributions will increase.
 CBO estimated that reform would increase the growth of the economy by as much as 1.3 percent.
 At that time, Mr. Stephen C. Goss, Chief Actuary at SSA, reported to the U.S. Senate that “Provisions that will increase net immigration tend to improve the financial status of the [Social Security] program both because of the immigrants themselves and their children.
 The effect is much like the effect of increased birth rates, which also have positive effects on the financial status of the program.”